hendeavors/BetterPipeline/README.md

 pipeline.Process(0);
 ```

-The aggregate pipeline runner works the same as the pipeline runner except that it uses the result from a previous stage.
+The aggregate pipeline runner works the same as the pipeline runner except that it uses the result from a previous stage as input into the next stage.
 A mixed stage is not supported here.
 ```C#
 Pipeline<int> pipeline = new AggregatePipelineRunner<int>();
 // using the Register method